To gain a new

 Legion was created, whose nucleus consisted of 400 former Nazi veterans who

-sought to protect German scientists, technicians, and engineers who were
+protect German scientists, technicians, and engineers who were recruited to

 Not surprisingly, the